Back to Reality (Red Dwarf)

-"Back to Reality" is the sixth and final episode of the fifth series of science fiction sitcom Red Dwarf, and the 30th in the series' run.
-It was first broadcast on the British television channel BBC2 on 26 March 1992, written by Rob Grant and Doug Naylor and directed by Juliet May and Grant Naylor.
+"Back to Reality" is the sixth and final episode of the fifth series of science fiction sitcom Red Dwarf and the 30th in the series' run.
+It was first broadcast on the British television channel BBC2 on 26 March 1992, and was written by Rob Grant and Doug Naylor and directed by Juliet May and Grant Naylor.

 The plot features the crew waking up after a crash to discover that the last four years of their lives has been spent in a "Total Immersion Video Game" called Red Dwarf.
 This episode marks the final appearance of Hattie Hayridge as Holly.
 The episode often tops polls and surveys as the best episode in the entire series.

 Plot

-Dave Lister, Arnold Rimmer, Kryten and the Cat take a Starbug to investigate the wreckage of a ship called SSS Esperanto on an ocean-covered moon.
+Dave Lister (Craig Charles), Arnold Rimmer (Chris Barrie), Kryten (Robert Llewellyn) and the Cat (Danny John-Jules) take a Starbug to investigate the wreckage of a ship called SSS Esperanto on an ocean-covered moon.
 The group discover that the ship was conducting marine seeding experiments that included accelerating the evolution of life on the planet, but find that all life on board, and even some of the sea life, had committed suicide.
 Kryten discovers this was caused by a mutated form of squid ink that contained a hallucinogenic nerve toxin, and that the suicides were caused by the toxin giving its victims severe depression, stating that he, Lister and Cat are now being affected by it.
 Finding that the ink may have come from the only remaining life form on the moon, a giant squid, the group attempt to escape it, but crash Starbug and are killed in the explosion.
 A moment later, the crew awaken from Artificial Reality machines and discover that they have been playing "Red Dwarf – The Total Immersion Video Game" for four years, gaining a score of only 4%, and that the return to reality has left them with temporary memory loss.

 The group discover who they are in time—Lister is Voter Colonel Sebastian Doyle, head of the secret police in a fascist state; Rimmer is Billy Doyle, Lister's half-brother and a tramp; Cat is Duane Dibbley, a dorky human; and Kryten is Detective Jake Bullet, a half-human traffic officer.
 The group feel despair at finding out who they are, Kryten initially being pleased at his "real" existence until he is forced to take a human life to save another, and prepare to commit group suicide.
-However, before they do this, Holly manages to wake them up, revealing that they are still onboard Starbug—their crash and the "reality" they were in were just a hallucination.
+However, before they do this, Holly (Hattie Hayridge) manages to wake them up, revealing that they are still onboard Starbug—their crash and the "reality" they were in were just a hallucination.
 Holly and Kryten deduce that the squid was the culprit: a Despair Squid which used ink to induce despair in other species and make them commit suicide.
 Holly confirms that she has killed the squid, and Starbug leaves the planet.